marciogualtieri/analytics/README.md

 First of all, note the `Future` objects: All the data store operations are non-blocking/asynchronous operations.

-Also note I have defined an interface (actually a `trait` in Scala), so the application complies with open/close principles: By creating an abstraction for the `EventRepository`, we don't have to commit to a particular implementation.
+Also note that I have defined an interface (actually a `trait` in Scala), so the application complies with open/close principles: By creating an abstraction for the `EventRepository`, we don't have to commit to a particular implementation.
 The application can be easily changed to support a different data repository (or ORM) without changing neither the caching service nor the controllers that depend on it (only `AnalyticsController` at the moment).

 `SlickEventRepository` (a data repository implementation that uses Play-Slick) is an actual implementation.

 For more details on this architecture choice, refer to [this article](http://blog.cleancoder.com/uncle-bob/2016/01/04/ALittleArchitecture.html) from [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin).

-Note also that `CachedEventRepository` also implements the same interface, just like any other concrete data repository would.
+Note also that `CachedEventRepository` also implements the same interface, just like any other concrete data repository would have to.

 Because of this architecture, either `CachedEventRepository` or `SlickEventRepository` can be used by the controller as the data repository.